The days of Snapchat being used solely for sending pictures between friends are over.

 Just don’t go overboard.
 Posting 20 times in one day isn’t effective.

 That’s because people will skip over your posts.
-Depending on how many people a user follows on Snapchat, they’ll have lots of stories to view each day.
+Depending on how many people a user follows on Snapchat, they’ll have many stories to view daily.

-But that doesn’t mean they are going to watch every single post in its entirety.
+But that doesn’t mean they will watch every single post in its entirety.

-According to a study conducted by Snaplytics, engagement drops by 36% once users reach the fourth snap of a story.
-They also discovered that roughly 80% of your followers will see your post about 4 or 5 hours after it’s been added to your story.
+According to Flora Fountain, engagement drops by 36% once users reach the fourth snap of a story.
+They also discovered that roughly 80% of your followers will see your post about four or five hours after it’s been added to your story.

 What does this mean for you?

-Based on these numbers, I’d recommend updating your Snapchat story about three times per day, every four or five hours.
+Based on these numbers, I’d recommend updating your Snapchat story thrice daily, every four or five hours.

 This will help keep your engagement high and prevent your followers from skipping over your content.